Hanumanthavaka

 Hanumanthuwaka is an area of Visakhapatnam, Andhra Pradesh, India.
 The Visakhapatnam BRTS connects Hanumanthuwaka to Simhachalam.
 Hanumanthuwaka was an initially a small suburb outside Visakhapatnam.

 Landmark

-Famous tourist spot in Visakhapatnam City Kailasagiri is located in this area.
+The area is home to the famous tourist spot, Kailasagiri.

 Hospitals

-Visakha Institute of Medical Sciences(VIMS) and L.V.
-Prasad Eye Hospital is located here.
+Hanumanthuwaka is home to the Visakha Institute of Medical Sciences (VIMS) and a branch of the L.V.
+Prasad Eye Hospital.

 Transport

 Hanumanthuwaka is connected by the National Highway.
 It is one of the busiest junctions in the city as NH 16 passes through here.
 Buses are run by the state-owned APSRTC, and is well connected to all parts of Visakhapatnam.
 All buses going to Arilova, Thagarapuvalasa, Bheemili pass through here.